 My favorite tarot deck?
 Hands down the Llewellyn Deck.
 I'm also fond of the Druidcraft Tarot deck by Will Worthing and Philip Carr-Gomm and Stephanie Gomm.
 For my characters, I researched era-appropriate tarot decks, however, like the Visconti-Sforza and so forth.

 Anyway, I hope you will give Lady of the Tarot a try.
-If you'd like to, the book is available in kindle ebook and in paperback from Amazon.
+If you'd like to, the book is available in Kindle format, paperback and now, audiobook, from Audible, Itunes, and Amazon.

 If you'd like to put it on your Good Reads To be read lists, you can find it here.